LSSTDESC/CLMM/INSTALL.md

 install_clmm_pipeline(upgrade=True)  # Comment this if you do not need to adjust your environment, but this is useful in cori

 ```

+## An alternative installation at NERSC or at CC-IN2P3 for DESC members <a name="from_desc_conda_env"></a>

+The LSST-DESC collabration has setup a specific conda python environment at both NERSC and CC-IN2P3.
+See instructions [there](https://github.com/LSSTDESC/desc-python).
+This conda environment comes with ready access to DESC specific ressources and software such as DC2 catalogs, GCRCatalogs or CCL.
+Cloning that conda environment and proceeding from there makes the installation procedure lighter as some packages won't need to be installed.

 ## Making a local copy of CLMM <a name="making_a_local_copy_of_clmm"></a>